 Although you might live in a non-community property state and you are not responsible for your spouse’s debt, collection agencies will still try to call you and try to collect your spouse’s debt.
 Even if your spouse’s debt is charged off by the original creditor, there are scavenger collection agencies that will purchase old charged-off debts for pennies on the dollar.
 These scavenger debt collectors will try to collect the full amount of the original debt.
 Check laws in the individual states and find out the statute of limitations on debt.

-Check To See The Community Property States And Debt Laws
+Check To See The Community Property States and Debt Laws

 If a collection agency calls you and tries to collect your spouse’s debt, kindly tell them not to contact you anymore because the debt does not belong to you and the responsible person for the debt has passed away.
 If they do not leave you alone, contact your state Attorney General’s office and file a complaint because this practice is prohibited and illegal.

-This blog on Debt Collection Laws In Community Property States was updated on September 28th, 2022.
+This blog on Debt Collection Laws In Community Property States was updated on March 20th, 2024.